 Telemetry & privacy

-What tok0 collects (almost nothing), what it doesn't (your shell output), and how to verify the difference for yourself.
+What tok0 collects (almost nothing), what it doesn't (your shell output), and how to verify the difference yourself.

 These never leave your machine, regardless of any setting: